Fazhir/UNIX_Assignment/README_Assignment.md

  1. The file has 2783 rows, 2744038 words, 11051939 characters, and 986 columns.
  2. The file has data for the nucleotides 'A, T, G, C" in the  A/A, T/T, G/T, C/T, G/G and C/C pairs.
- 3. The file is 6.6Mb in size
+ 3. The file is 6.5Mb in size
- 4. The file has no non-ASCII characters
+ 4. The file has ASCII texts with very long lines.

 To know how much of the different `Groups` of maize and teosinte we have in the Fang_et_al_genotypes.txt file, I used.

 ```
 $ grep -v "^#" fang_et_al_genotypes.txt | cut -f3 | sort | uniq -c | sort -n
 ```

 This showed me that we have

 - **For maize**